Take a stroll through Scarecrow Village, a tiny town in the Japanese countryside where human-sized dolls have replaced a lost community

 When her father died, Tsukimi tried growing flowers and vegetables to occupy her mind and develop a new hobby.
 But her plants failed.

 Concerned that birds were eating her seeds, Tsukimi made a scarecrow in her father’s likeness.

 Then inspiration struck.

 In the years that followed, Tsukimi – now in her late 60s – created over 400 human-size dolls.

 She placed 350 scarecrows around Nagoro to repopulate the village, and the rest on roads leading into town.

 Many of the dolls Tsukimi made were based on her memories of former villagers, and brought those who’d died or settled in far flung places back to their hometown.

-Other dolls Tsukimi created were new, imaginary citizens, many of whom were the children she made to fill the empty classrooms of the local school that closed its doors in 2012 after the final two students graduated.
+Other dolls Tsukimi created were new, imaginary citizens, many of whom were the children she made to fill the classrooms of the local school that closed its doors in 2012 after the final students graduated.